bootdrv/main-server/Readme.txt

 My code bash script project location:(/main-server/check_unique_files/detectuniquefiles.sh) This script can detected unique file names in both catalogs(my_dir_1; mmy_dir_2)

 !!!Notification!
-If you haven't in your test environment catalogs (my_dir_1; mmy_dir_2) and needed files in this catalogs, before run script need uncomment bash script string? for create this catalogs and files
+If you haven't in your test environment catalogs (my_dir_1; mmy_dir_2) and needed. files in this catalogs, before run script need uncomment bash script string for create this catalogs and files!

 from: